issue 05 · may 2026 · the small web

 the small web

 Personal corners of the internet.
 The apps that make you remember the web used to feel like a place, not a feed.
-Three new catches, focused on people who still publish under their own name.
+Six new catches: a tiny home for a .lol address, a private visual brain, two macOS tools that disappear into muscle memory, and one AI sidekick for meetings.
+Spotlight on omg.lol and Mymind.

-The reading and saving issue.
 Read-later that respects the queue.
-Bookmarks that look like a collection, not a junk drawer.
-Both tools survived the move from "I'll try this" to "I open this every day".
+Bookmarks that look like a collection.
+Two newsletter tools for writers who want to own their list.
+One email client that finally treats inboxes like the messy human things they are.
+Five tools that survived the move from "I'll try this" to "I open this every day".

 notes that act like databases

 The "second brain" finally moves past the buzzword.
-Three picks that built real structure on top of free-form notes — supertags, encrypted local graphs, and a daily ritual we actually keep.
+Five picks that built real structure on top of free-form notes — supertags, encrypted local graphs, hashtag-first markdown, an open-source outliner with backlinks, and a daily ritual we actually keep.

 a quiet beginning

 The first catch.
-Two apps picked on the same day this domain was registered — one analytics tool that respects readers, one slow social network that still feels like the early internet.
+Four apps picked on the same day this domain was registered — one analytics tool that respects readers, one slow social network that still feels like the early internet, one focused writing app, and one RSS reader that's outlived a dozen platform redesigns.
 We started here.

 This is a quiet log of small web apps we keep coming back to.
-Twelve at a time.
+A few at a time.
+Twenty-four so far.
 No sponsors, no affiliate links, no SEO tail.

 Most lists rank by popularity.
 This one ranks by second visit.
 If we didn't reopen it on our own a week later, it didn't make the page.

-started january 2026, kept by a small team in Warsaw · updated on the first weekend of each month
+started january 2026, kept by a small team in Poland · updated on the first weekend of each month · single static page, served from a Cloudflare edge worker

 need a small app that doesn't exist yet?